Mapping properties of the heat operator on edge manifolds: Abstract

 \section{Abstract}

-{We consider the heat operator on spaces with complete and incomplete edge metrics.
-We establish its mapping properties, recovering and extending the classical results from smooth manifolds and conical spaces.
-The estimates yield short-time existence of solutions to certain semilinear parabolic equations.
-Our discussion reviews and generalizes the earlier work by Jeffres and Loya.}
+{We consider the heat operator acting on differential forms on spaces with complete and incomplete edge metrics.
+In the latter case we study the heat operator of the Hodge Laplacian with algebraic boundary conditions at the edge singularity.
+We establish the mapping properties of the heat operator, recovering and extending the classical results from smooth manifolds and conical spaces.
+The estimates, together with strong continuity of the heat operator, yield short-time existence of solutions to certain semilinear parabolic equations.
+Our discussion reviews and generalizes earlier work by Jeffres and Loya.}